UWorldGX/RandomMkII/README.md

-# RandomMkII
+# RandomMaker
 This application is used for make a random number or a random choice(100% RANDOMLY),which is practicaly useful in particular situation.
-The application is developed by .NET Framework 4.8 currently,using Visual Basic.Some pictures and icons are from Final Fantasy XIII and Pokemon Series.
+>The application is developed by .NET Framework 4.8 currently,using Visual Basic.Some pictures and icons are from Final Fantasy XIII and Pokemon Series.
+>
+You can simply run "Quick Setup" to create a copy of "RMConfig.ini" in Disk D root directory, which is necessary to run this app.If RMConfig.ini was missed,the application won't work.Then you need download a new one in this github page and put it in  Disk D root directory manually.
 # Features:
 >Auto Save
 >